abbaslab/ASH2023/README.md

 # ASH2023
-This repository contains posters for the abstract accepted ar ASH2023 entitled "IFNγ Signaling in Acute Myeloid Leukemia Mediates Immunomodulation and Reveals Therapeutic Strategies".
+This repository contains 3 posters for the abstract accepted at ASH2023 from Abbas lab.